 We help B2B SaaS companies grow through paid search ads, paid social ads, and SEO.
 If you’d like to learn more about working with us, schedule a Free SaaS Scale Session.

 Why SaaS PPC campaigns fail

 Sometimes, SaaS PPC campaigns fail to get off the ground.
 And unlike with their SEO investments which take far longer to gain traction, marketing executives at SaaS companies tend to be extremely vigilant about the performance of their SaaS PPC strategy: after all, they think, we’re paying a lot of money for these leads.

-We’ve noticed that many SaaS companies make changes to their PPC campaigns too soon, and without ever having established a baseline to measure performance.
+We frequently see SaaS companies make changes to their PPC campaigns way too soon, and without ever having established a baseline to measure performance.